MaaAx/Pacman-With-Quintus/README.md

 ## Install

-Download the complete folder and run it on your server.
+Download the complete folder and run it on your server (for example MAMP, LAMP or WAMP).

 It has to be a server because data assets are JSON files that are loaded Ajax, and browsers have sercurity restrictions when running from file://.